term7/term7-journal-mod/README.md

 - We removed content related to twitter and facebook
 - We changed the copyright from © to /| copyme /|
 - We added a hook for Matrix Live
+- We added jQuery (necessary for Matrix Live)

 # Matrix Live